Arguing over Russian reserves: $400 billion or half that?

 More importantly, disbursing cash to the private sector from one of the two wealth funds will not entail a drop in reserves, said Citi strategist Ivan Tchakarov.

 "The overall reserves remain unchanged as what the (fund) is losing is gained by the central bank (CBR).
-The roubles that the CBR prints to buy the dollars are then used by the finance ministry to lend roubles to bank X," Tchakarov explained.
+The rubles that the CBR prints to buy the dollars are then used by the finance ministry to lend rubles to bank X," Tchakarov explained.

 Printing currency is inflationary for the economy, Tchakarov admitted, but from a reserves point of view "there will be no change and Russian foreign reserves will remain as they were".